-Several airway companies can take you safely from a series of European cities to Denpasar (Bali), like Singapur Airlines, KLM, Malaysia Airlines, Garuda etc. The traveltime from Amsterdam is ca. 16 hours.
+Several airway companies can take you safely from a series of European cities to Denpasar (Bali), like Singapore Airlines, KLM, Qatar Airlines, Garuda etc. The traveltime from Amsterdam is ca. 16 hours.
 If you have made a reservation, our driver will pick you up from the airport and will drive you to Brong Bong where you will be welcomed by the staff of your holiday accommodation Villa Pandu.

 Passport and visa

 When you visit Indonesia you need a passport that is valid for at least 6 months.
 It has to have at least one empty page.